mastrojs/mastrojs.github.io/src/content/docs/guide/interactivity-with-javascript-in-the-browser.md

 Then, using `prepend()`, we add our list item to the top of the `<ul id="todos">` element.
 And finally, we reset the `input`'s value to an empty string (`""`), so it's ready for the next to-do.

 Feel free to change the code or put a few `console.log()` statements in it to see what does what.

+Technically, you can attach event listeners to all kinds of HTML elements.
+But in order for screen readers, or keyboard-only users, to discover interactive elements, it's important to use elements like `<button>`, `<input>` or `<form>`.
+Don't make divs or spans interactive!
+And don't create links without an `href`: if you don't want a link click to trigger a page navigation, you most certainly should use a `<button>` instead.
+You can always use CSS to make your `<button class="link">` look like a link.

 ## Filtering the to-do list